arcrystal/ASL-Translate-App/README.md

-# ASL-Translate-App
+# Translate-ASL-App
-Translate ASL fingerspelling into English
+iOS Application for Translating ASL Fingerspelling to English